jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 Python programs to work with human language data.”
 The NLTK is a Python package that adds a wide range of functions and tools that can be used for text mining historical sources.
-This includes basic processes such as breaking a text into paragraph, sentence and/or word tokens, through to more advanced sentement analysis or part of speech tagging and named entity recognition.
+This includes basic processes such as breaking a text into paragraph, sentence and/or word tokens, through to more advanced sentiment analysis or part of speech tagging and named entity recognition.
 It also includes a wide range of data, from multilingual stopword lists to large test corpus, some of which are particularly useful for testing digital history